 - Flammable materials

 Please do contact us if you have any questions about our policies regarding any items you wish to drop off.

 Located in the heart of the San Bernardino Forest, the city of Big Bear is a jewel of Southern California.
 The area is known for its natural resources including Big Bear Lake, which is a popular tourist attraction.

-Ecology Auto Parts believes strongly in protecting the natural resources that Big Bear is fortunate enough to enjoy.
+Ecology believes strongly in protecting the natural resources that Big Bear is fortunate enough to enjoy.
 Part of that protection includes recycling.
-Whether you are a private citizen, or own a business or a factory, we are prepared to support you in your recycling needs.
+Whether you are a citizen or own a business or a factory, we are prepared to support you in your recycling needs.
 Feel free to contact us to find out more about our CRV and scrap metal recycling programs.
 We look forward to supporting you with your recycling efforts.